Faculty Chair -

 Bruce R. Hopkins Law Firm, LLC, in Kansas City, MO

 Bruce R. Hopkins practices with the Bruce R. Hopkins Law Firm, LLC, in Kansas City, Missouri.
 His practice focuses on tax-exempt organizations, including private foundations.
-He is co-author of Private Foundations: Tax Law and Compliance, Fourth Edition, and author of Private Foundation Law Made Easy.
-Other books he has authored include The Law of Tax-Exempt Organizations, Eleventh Edition; The Tax Law of Charitable Giving, Fifth Edition; Tax-Exempt Organizations and Constitutional Law: Nonprofit Law as Shaped by the U.S. Supreme Court; Bruce R. Hopkins’ Nonprofit Law Dictionary; and Nonprofit Governance: Law, Practices & Trends (co-author).
+He is co-author of The Tax Law of Private Foundations, Fifth Edition, and author of Private Foundation Law Made Easy.
+Other books he has authored include The Law of Tax-Exempt Organizations, Eleventh Edition; The Tax Law of Charitable Giving, Fifth Edition; A Nonprofit Layer (memoir); Beware the Commerciality Doctrine and Other Nonprofit Law Poetry; Bruce R. Hopkins’ Nonprofit Law Dictionary; and Nonprofit Governance: Law, Practices & Trends (co-author).
 He writes a monthly newsletter, Bruce R. Hopkins’ Nonprofit Counsel.
 He received the Nonprofit Lawyers Award (2007) from the American Bar Association.
 He is the Professor from Practice at the University of Kansas School of Law.
-He is a graduate of the University of Michigan, received J.D. and LL.M (taxation) degrees from the George Washington University National Law Center, and received an S.J.D. degree from the Kansas University Law School.
-He is listed in The Best Lawyers in America (charity law) (2007-2016).
+He is a graduate of the University of Michigan, received J.D. and LLM (taxation) degrees from the George Washington University National Law Center, and received an S.J.D. degree from the Kansas University Law School.
+He is listed in The Best Lawyers in America (charity law).

 Faculty Member -